 - Training Acquired through Professional Certifications.
 This is the most common form of training for property managers.
 It doesn’t make sense for most people going into this field to commit several years to a degree.
 These are shorter than undergraduate programs.
 They are also more flexible.
 Below we will take a look at some of the most common certifications in the industry.

 Property Management Certifications

 Certified Property Manager (CPM)

 This is one of the most respected certifications in property management today.
 It is awarded by the Institute of Real Estate Management (IREM).
-There are several requirements to become a CPM including at least 3 years of experience and taking some classes from IREM.
+There are several requirements to become a CPM, including at least three years of experience and taking some classes from IREM.
 They have several tracks available:

 - Traditional track (7 courses)